States must encourage farmers to increase paddy, wheat sowing to boost exports: Goyal | Headlines

 The Centre has come out with a new subsidy claim settlement policy, he said, and asked states to give their suggestions on the same.

-Goyal said the claims for the 2020-21 onwards should be filed online by the state governments.
+Goyal said the claims for 2020-21 onwards should be filed online by the state governments.

 ''This will help us increase exports and help farmers as there is growing demand internationally,'' he added.